Harry and Meghan enjoy ‘date night’ ahead of Netflix docuseries – follow live

 Duke and Duchess of Sussex received award at Robert F Kennedy Human Rights in New York on Tuesday

-The Duke and Duchess of Sussex have joked about enjoying a “date night” while accepting an award at the Robert F Kennedy Ripple of Hope Award gala on Tuesday night.
+Ahead of the release of their highly anticipated Netflix docuseries, the Duke and Duchess of Sussex joked about enjoying a “date night” while accepting an award at the Robert F Kennedy Ripple of Hope Award gala.

 For the occasion, Meghan echoed Princess Kate’s Boston look with a custom white off-the-shoulder dress by Nicolas Ghesquière for Louis Vuitton, with Prince Harry joking on stage that he thought the couple were “just going on a date night”.

-The royal couple’s trip comes just days before the first instalment of their highly anticipated Netflix documentary Harry & Meghan will be released, with the first three episodes to be released on Thursday 8 December.
-Three additional episodes will be released on Thursday 15 December.
+The royal couple’s trip came just days before the first instalment of their Netflix docuseries Harry & Meghan will be released, with the first three episodes to be released on Thursday 8 December.
+Three additional episodes will be released a week later, on Thursday 15 December.

-Follow along with the latest updates about Meghan and Harry’s trip to New York City below.
+Follow along with the latest updates about the duke and duchess ahead of the release of Harry & Meghan.

-Interestingly, Netflix did not provide advance screenings of the docuseries to any news outlet, according to BuzzFeed reporter Ellie Hall.
+The Independent’s Victoria Richards shares her opinion on how Harry and Meghan will always be conceived as wrong in the public eye.

-“A Netflix spokesperson just confirmed to me that the company is NOT providing advanced screeners of Harry and Meghan’s docuseries to ANY news outlet,” Hall tweeted.
-“Most of the time (although there are exceptions) reporters and critics will get early access to shows in order to prepare coverage that will be published as soon as the review embargo drops or the show premieres.”
+Opinion: Harry and Meghan will always be wrong, no matter what they do

 When is the Meghan Markle and Harry Netflix documentary?